 What are the 4 parts of a morning meeting?

 The Responsive Classroom morning meeting includes 4 components:

 These components combine to create a routine that helps students feel welcomed and cared for by everyone in the classroom.
 The routines create a consistent structure to the start of the school day, with enough flexibility to keep it engaging for kids.
 They are the foundation for morning meeting activities in kindergarten.

 This amazing book, The Morning Meeting Book, goes into detail on each component, including the rationale, tips for starting each routine, and ways to “fine tune” the morning meeting when problems arise.
 I strongly recommend it!

-Honestly, if you have the chance to get read anything from Responsive Classroom, go for it!
+Honestly, if you have the chance to read anything from Responsive Classroom (or attend their trainings), go for it!
 Their approach to classroom management is based on positive classroom community, intentional teaching of routines, and an awareness of age-appropriate behavior and activities.
-They build social emotional learning (SEL) into daily classroom routines and expectations.
+Plus, they build social emotional learning (SEL) into daily classroom routines and expectations.
 The First Six Weeks of School is a perfect book to start with.
 This whole approach matches my desire for joy-filled teaching and learning in my classroom!

-Now, back to some morning meeting activities for kindergarten…
+Now, back to my favorite morning meeting activities for kindergarten…

 You can mix it up a bit by changing the handshake to a different motion: